 We did not wait for more than a few seconds to get support.

-It took just 30 seconds for them and me to connect to each other to provide instructions on how to access our dashboard.
+It took just 30 seconds for them and me to connect to provide instructions on how to access our dashboard.

 The rep then provided step-by-step instructions for how to locate the area to create an account email.